HajerBch/HajerBch/README.md

 </div>

-I'm a passionate User Experience Designer hailing from Algeria 🇩🇿 and a software engineering student who believes in the power of delightful user experiences and clean, efficient code
+I'm a User Experience Designer hailing from Algeria 🇩🇿 and a software engineering student, I believe in the power of delightful user experiences and clean, efficient code

 ## About Me